helmutkaufmann/wn-loader-plugin/README.md

 ```
 {% component 'Loader' destinationDirectory=("/app/media/myUploads") acceptedExtensions=".jpg,.jpeg,.webp,.gif,.pbm" uploadSizeLimit=10 options="resizeWidth:100, resizeHeight:100" %}
 ```
+## Future
+- Anonymous upload, i.e., uploaded files will be grouped by sessions

 ## Limitations
 The upload currently does not work for Apple's iOS devices.
 This is a known limitation/bug of the [Dropzone](https://www.dropzonejs.com) library.